SleepyReaperVK/Vadim-Kudin-06-12-2023/README.md

         using Redux store to push choosen city to favorites and retrive it without fetching aditional Data.
     ►Favorite Page
 ### What's to Come
+    ► optimize searchBar , by using only ValidChar and by useRef/useMemo to prevent Re-render
+    ►using another endpoint to get user location and using is as the new Default